ashish1294/code-now/README.md

 Any Linux Distro, Google Chrome Browser, Python 2.7 or above and Your favorite IDEs

+Google Chrome can be installed from here : https://www.google.com/chrome/browser/

 Installation
 ------------

 Easy 2-step Installation.
-Download the zip file of the application from here (https://drive.google.com/file/d/0B6A-3_6rwie9OFRJZVFOb1JUWW8/edit?usp=sharing ) and unzip it.
+Download the zip file of the application from here (https://drive.google.com/file/d/0B6A-3_6rwie9OFRJZVFOb1JUWW8/edit?usp=sharing ) and unzip it

 1. **Install Plugin** - The archive contains a file called chrome.crx which can simply be installed by dragging and dropping it to chrome extension page (It can be accessed via chrome://extensions/ or via Settings -> Extensions)